 To create the domain's directory in another location, specify the --domaindir option.
-For the full syntax of the command, type asadmin help create-domain or the create-domain(1).
+For the full syntax of the command, type asadmin help create-domain.

 Deleting a Domain

 Domains are deleted using the asadmin delete-domain command.
 Only the operating system user (or root) who can administer the domain can execute this command successfully.
 To delete a domain named mydomain, for example, type the following command: